Donor Relations Manager

 Description

-Summer Search Bay Area is seeking a Donor Relations Manager to provide key strategic support, execution, and project management for all individual giving programs that will enable the team to meet their $2.5M+ individual giving goal.
-This hire will manage and grow their own portfolio of individual donors and coordinate individual donor engagement across Summer Search Bay Area development staff and volunteer leadership.
+Summer Search Bay Area is seeking a Donor Relations Manager to provide key strategic support and project management for all individual giving programs that will enable the site to meet their $2M+ individual giving goal.
+This hire will coordinate individual donor engagement across Summer Search Bay Area development staff and volunteer leadership.
+In addition, this hire will manage and grow their own portfolio of individual donors.

-The Donor Relations Manager will report to the Senior Director of Development and will join a dedicated and collaborative 5-member regional development team.
+The Donor Relations Manager will work on a site fundraising team of two alongside the Director of Development and will join a dedicated and collaborative Bay Area site staff of approximately 20 employees.
 This is an exciting position for a project- and relationship-oriented professional to grow in their development career, work closely with experienced site leadership, and make a significant impact on Summer Search’s capacity to serve even more Bay Area youth.

 Responsibilities